kmlefran/aiida-aimall/paper.md

 the AiiDA infrastructure is, in part, to ensure data provenance and calculation reproducibility.
 While `aiida-aimall` has been developed primarily for interface with Gaussian software outputs [@gaussian], a versatile workflow enabling interface with other quantum chemistry packages is also made available.
 To the best of the authors' knowledge, no tool for automatically linking the output of quantum chemistry packages with AIMAll while tracking data provenance exists.
-Before this tool, individuals would manually provide output files from one software to the other.
 This tool significantly simplifies complex multi-step workflows such as substituent parameter generation into one simple step, easing the burden on the end user and allowing for high-throughput calculations.

 Through a variety of workflows that can start with an .xyz file, AiiDA `StructureData`, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating complex workflows.
 Additionally, tools to ensure that computers are not overloaded through